 Figure \ref{Fig_traj_desordre} shows the particle trajectories and final positions for the symmetric reference chamber (a), the best uniform (b) and best Gaussian (c) distributions of the disorder factor.
-In order to identify trapped particles, these are represented in red, while those that are not trapped are indicated in blue.
 The respective filling efficiencies are $51\% $ (reference geometry) and $ 80\% $ for both uniform and Gaussian disorders (corresponding to the big pink stars Figure \ref{Fig_graph_desordre}a,b).

 In a symmetric chamber where inlet and outlet channels are perfectly aligned, streamlines exhibit upstream/downstream symmetry along the traps far enough from the inlet and outlet (Figure \ref{Fig_traj_desordre}a).
 Therefore, the first trap rows are filled by the particles in the flow direction and almost all the next trap rows stay empty.
 Then, non-trapped particles display zigzag-like trajectories around the traps, see zoom of Figure \ref{Fig_traj_desordre}a.
 Breaking the upstream/downstream flow symmetry thanks to the addition of disorder modify the symmetric streamline patterns and allows a spanwise mass transport up to eventually filling a next trap.
-For optimised oblique MTAs, this spanwise mass transport is provided by the shift between the inlet and the outlet channels.
-A symmetry breaking of upstream/downstream streamlines in disordered MTA is also clearly visible in the zooms of Figure \ref{Fig_traj_desordre}b and \ref{Fig_traj_desordre}c.
+For optimised oblique trapping arrays, this spanwise mass transport is provided by the shift between the inlet and the outlet channels.
+A symmetry breaking of upstream/downstream streamlines in disordered trapping array is also clearly visible in the zooms of Figure \ref{Fig_traj_desordre}b and \ref{Fig_traj_desordre}c.
 Indeed, a saddle point appears on the upstream side of the trap, and streamlines recombine downstream.
 By breaking the symmetry, streamlines may explore traps in the lateral direction, a possibility that would not have been possible with a staggered trap array.
-Therefore, we think that lateral dispersion is a key mecanism allowing flow symmetry breaking and then particle trapping.
-Such phenomenon should be quantitatively investigated which is the subject of the next section.
+Therefore, we think that lateral dispersion is a key mechanism allowing flow symmetry breaking and then particle trapping.
+Such mechanism should be quantitatively investigated which is the subject of the next section.

 Before this quantitative analysis, we would like to point a remark: the significant increase of filling efficiency is not observed when adding disorder to the optimised oblique cavity presented in previous section (see supplementary section \ref{sec_desordre_sur_opti}).
 In this case, filling efficiency stagnates in average and the best filling efficiency is $78\% $ (see supplementary Figure \ref{fig_desordre_sur_opti}a), which is close to the best filling efficiencies obtained so far of $80 \%$, Figure \ref{Fig_traj_desordre}b).
 Therefore, we think that uniform disorder allows to maintain approximately $80 \%$ of filling efficiency independently of the cavity geometry.
 We can take advantage of this independence to increase the size of the trap array in the lateral direction at will (see supplementary section \ref{sec_reseau_geant}).